mappinguniverse/geoExplorer/README.md

-Shiny apps for exploring, modifing and exporting data, geospatial coordinates and maps.
+Shiny apps for exploring, modifying and exporting data, geospatial coordinates and maps.